It’s easy to sew knits on a conventional sewing machine instead of a serger/ overlocker.

 Polyester thread has more natural stretch and recovery than cotton thread.

-Best to use an overcasting foot.
+When overlocking an edge, it’s best to use an overcasting foot.
 These have a flange or spike which stops the thread from pulling tight and crumpling the fabric.

 For best results you can’t just put your foot to the pedal.
 You need to make test samples to find what’s best for a specific fabric.